5 B2B Marketing Tactics to Drive Pipeline in a Recession

 Christine Polewarczyk, PathFactory's SVP Product Marketing and Research, shares five best practices to help you drive profitable growth during difficult economic conditions.

-B2B marketers are working hard to execute effectively in the back half of 2022 and beginning their strategic planning for 2023, but they will have to work even harder and more efficiently than they are right now to thrive through the recession.
-Many are starting to notice economic headwinds that are slowing sales cycles and will potentially impact 2023 marketing budgets and require teams to do more with less.
+Many B2B marketers have noticed that the strong economic headwinds over the last year have slowed sales cycles and impacted marketing budgets.
+Simply put, marketing teams are being required to do more with less.
 Focusing on the right B2B marketing strategy and tactics will be crucial at this time to deliver results and demonstrate marketing impact for any and all efforts and spend.

 Below are five areas that B2B marketers should be focusing on right now to improve the performance of their B2B content and campaigns and ensure they support opportunity creation and deal acceleration.